 Fortunately, WordPress has a feature known as User Roles, which enables you to create and assign users to specific roles in order to delegate your workload.
 As the Administrator, you’ll have full control over user management.

 In this post, we’ll introduce you to WordPress user roles and management.
-This will include a breakdown of each role, along with some plugins you can use to manage users and roles on your website.
+This will include a breakdown of the different user roles, along with some plugins you can use to manage users and roles on your website.
 Let’s get started!

 WordPress User Roles

 To control what users have access to, WordPress uses a Roles system.
-There are six major user roles – Administrator, Editor, Author, Contributor, Subscriber, and Super Admin – and each has its own privileges and permissions.
+There are six default WordPress user roles – Administrator, Editor, Author, Contributor, Subscriber, and Super Admin – and each has its own privileges and permissions.

-On a one-site WordPress install, Administrator is the most powerful user role.
+Of all the WordPress roles, the Administrator role is the most powerful.
 Its permissions are not at all restricted.

 The Administrator role is often (though certainly not always) held by the site owner exclusively.
 This ensures that they have full control over the site, including how it runs and the content posted on it.
 However, that’s not to say that other user roles don’t have the ability to make certain restricted changes.